kanbanyte/sepa/assessments/srs.md

 	* ROS 2 software suite.
 * Development requirements:
 	* C++ and Python programming languages.
-	* Computer Vision and AI-related libraries in Python.\
+	* CV and AI-related libraries in Python.\
 	Potential candidates include PyTorch, OpenCV, etc.

 Hardware requirements specify the hardware required to perform the pick-and-place task based on varying visual inputs.
 * Universal Robots UR5e robotic arm.
-* ZED 2 depth camera mounted in a manner that captures all relevant items.
+* Depth camera mounted in a manner that captures all relevant items.

 ## Acceptance Criteria
 This section outlines the operation of the robotic arm, as well as the associated depth camera and control software,